-Writer Annie Dillard said, “How we spend our days is, of course, how we spend our lives.”
-Success and happiness in a job boils down to contentment with the nitty-gritty of the everyday.
+Writer Annie Dillard said: “How we spend our days is, of course, how we spend our lives.”
+Success and happiness in a job boil down to contentment with the nitty-gritty of the everyday.

-Question 2: What are the company’s values?
-What characteristics do you look for in employees in order to represent those values?
+- What are the company’s values?
+What characteristics do you look for in employees to represent those values?

 Dig deep to get more information on company culture.
-You’ll get insight into what is most important for the company as a whole, and what it values in the individuals who work there.
+You’ll gain insight into what is most important for the company and what it values in the individuals who work there.

-It’s important to get a sense of your interviewer’s opinions about working there.
+It’s essential to get a sense of your interviewer’s opinions about working there.
 If enthusiasm flows easily, that’s a great sign.
 If it doesn’t, that is worth noting too.

 It’s crucial to have a deep understanding of how a company measures success.
 What are the key performance indicators (KPIs) for the role?
-How, and how often, are they measured?
+How and how often are they calculated?

 This question will help you get a better sense of the dynamics of who your collaborators will be.
 Jot down names, ask for titles.
-It’s important to evaluate how cross-functional the role is.
+It’s essential to evaluate how cross-functional the role is.